Jasmine Parr

-Jazzy Parr (born 4 February 2003) is an Australian kickboxer and boxer, fighting out of Boonchu Gym in Gold Coast, Queensland.
+Jasmine Parr (born 4 February 2003) is an Australian kickboxer and boxer, fighting out of Boonchu Gym in Gold Coast, Queensland.
 She currently holds the Women's International Boxing Association world flyweight title.

 Early life

-Parr was born and raised on the Gold Coast, Queensland where she attended Robina State High School throughout her teenage years.
-Her Australian father, John Wayne Parr, is a 10-time kickboxing and Muay Thai world champion and her mother Angela is a naturalised Australian of Mexican-American descent is a 2-time kickboxing world champion.
+Parr was born and raised on the Gold Coast, Queensland, where she attended Robina State High School throughout her teenage years.
+Her Australian father, John Wayne Parr, is a 10-time kickboxing and Muay Thai world champion; her mother Angela is a naturalised Australian of Mexican-American descent who is a two-time kickboxing world champion.
 Jasmine was introduced to combat sports at a young age through her parents and famously competed in her first kickboxing fight at the age of 8.
 The decision to allow Parr to fight at a young age received national coverage and was met with mixed reactions.
 Subsequently, Parr decided to "retire" from fighting a year later after her second fight and focused on gymnastics instead.

 In 2015, at the age of 11, Parr returned to the ring after being inspired to follow in the footsteps of UFC Champion Ronda Rousey and stated her career goal was to be a Muay Thai fighter for a few years before transitioning into mixed martial arts and winning a UFC Championship.
 She began training in Brazilian jiu-jitsu at the age of 11 and won gold medals in the adult lightweight divisions of the 2020 South Pacific BJJ Championships as a 17-year-old.

+Parr works part-time as a model, and she has become known for her bubbly personality as well as her pre-fight weigh-in outfits.
+She has stated that outside of boxing her passion is surfing and is often involved in events held by Surfing Australia.